mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

-#### The potentially awesome impact of lifting the lid on authentic technologies

-Lifting the lid on hidden technologies and concepts in hands-on, exploratory processes can be empowering for participants.
-Ratto explores this via critical making [@ratto_critical_2011], a process which playfully surfaces Latour's [@weibel_making_2005; @latour_cautious_2008] concepts of shifting matters of fact to matters of concern by exposing taken for granted artefacts as objects that have been designed (for better or worse).
-Conversations between participants showing an inspirational or engaging impact on previously unknown technology.
-For examples, exchanges among participants that communicated a sense of awe of how much effort and coding must be involved in a professional game based on the relative complexity of the code of their simple game.

-    Pearl: It just shows you what goes into these games.
-    Student Helper 3: Think about how much effort goes into.
-    Pearl: You just take things for granted don’t you?

 ## Discussion of three dimension of agency using a metaphorical approach

 An underlying proposal of this thesis is the development of  learner agency can be facilitated by designing effective learning environments.
 To do this I draw on key forms of developmental agency explored in Chapter 3.